Ks89/BYAManager/README.md

 **This software requires Java 8 or above.**

+## Thanks to:
+* Endys111 for the Czech translation

 ## Changelogs
-The complete list is available [HERE](https://github.com/Ks89/BYAManager/blob/master/README-CHANGELOGS.md)
+* The complete list is available [HERE](https://github.com/Ks89/BYAManager/blob/master/README-CHANGELOGS.md)

 ## News